Bylaws

 Section 1.
 General Powers.
 The business and affairs of the corporation shall be managed by its Board of Directors.

-Section 4.
+Section 3.
 Duties.
 Directors shall attend at Board meetings to conduct Corporation business, fill Officer and Board vacancies, nominate Officers and Directors and form committees.
-In order to ensure a quorum, all Directors are asked to attend at least five (5) meetings annually.
-Directors who cannot attend at least five (5) meetings annually may be subject to recall by the Board.
+In order to ensure a quorum at each meeting, all Directors are asked to attend at least two quarterly meetings each year.
+Directors who cannot attend at least two meetings each year may be subject to recall by the Board.

 Section 1.
 Officers and Terms.
 The Officers of the corporation shall comprise the Executive Committee.
-The Committee shall consist of a President, Vice-President, Corresponding Secretary, a Recording Secretary and a Treasurer.
+The Committee shall consist of a President, Vice-President, Secretary, a Treasurer, and an Assistant Treasurer.
 They shall be nominated and elected by the Board of Directors and shall serve a term of one (1) year or until their successors are duly elected.
 Officers shall turn over all records, documents and minutes to their successors when they leave office.

 Section 2.
 Other Officers.
 The Board of Directors may appoint such Officers at its discretion who shall hold their offices and perform their duties as determined by the Board.